 If you are a mother to a new baby, cloth diapers are not more cost effective than disposable diapers, but much better for the environment.
 Again, diapers take hundreds of years to degrade.
 They also do not contain the chemicals often found in diapers, which can cause irritation and rash.

 The way we choose to eat impacts the environment greatly.
 Our supermarket shelves are lined with products from all over the world.
 Through advancements made over the last century, we have come to expect to be able to buy fruit and veg from anywhere and at any time; regardless of when they are in season.
-Look at the labels on your products, and consider how far your banana or peach may have travelled to reach you.
+Look at the labels on your products, and consider how far your banana or peach may have traveled to reach you.
 The costs to the environment here are huge.
 Where possible, try to buy in season- and where possible, grown as close to home as possible.

 Also, consider the abundance of food we import.
 Supermarket shelves are always kept full, keeping them well filled makes them more enticing to customers, and a certain amount of waste is always factored into the store’s profit margins.
 But consider the waste here.
 And when we shop, we often buy much more than we need.
-How much of these well-travelled products end up in your own bins?
+How much of these well-traveled products end up in your own bins?
 Planning meals and recipes in advance, freezing leftovers, or batch cooking are very helpful ways to reduce your food waste.

 Although in the past, the reasons that many people choose vegetarianism and veganism have been linked to beliefs around animal cruelty, there has been a rise in recent years of people reducing meat and dairy consumption or removing it entirely from their diets for environmental reasons.